LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems1.md

 ---
 ## Lecture 1

-_INTELLIGENT AGENTS AND Multiagent SYSTEMS: AN INTRODUCTION_
+_INTELLIGENT AGENTS AND MULTIAGENT SYSTEMS: AN INTRODUCTION_

 *   Motivation and basic definitions
 *   Socio-technical systems